Translated using DeepL

 3. Compilers.
 Deterministic context-free languages and their syntactic analysis.
 Classes LL(k), SLL(k), LR(k) and their parsers.
 Semantic analysis.
 Name and range analysis, symbol table.
 Type checking and type conversion.Code generation techniques, optimization.

 4. Real time systems.
 Concepts of "soft" and "hard" real-time systems.
 Clock-driven and event-driven scheduling.
 Periodic tasks: EDF, RM and DM algorithms, optimality, schedulability tests using utilization and time-demand analysis.
 Aperiodic tasks: polling server, deferrable server, sporadic server, schedulability test using time-demand analysis.
 Sporadic tasks: Acceptance test.
-Resource scheduling: priority inversion, deadlock.
+Scheduling with resources: priority inversion, deadlock.
 Priority inheritance protocols, priority ceiling.
 Basic knowledge of multiprocessor scheduling (time anomalies, task migration, maximum utilization, global vs partitioned scheduling, Dhall effect).

 Specialization - Discrete algorithms and models